Armed Islamic Group of Algeria: Founding

-The economic state of Algeria was in a dire situation, where the majority of the young people were unemployed.
-In Algeria, there was no middle class, there were the rich and there were the poor, leaving many young people no hope for the future.
-The GIA was able to act as a place for young men to feel a part of something larger.
+In the early 1990s, the economic state of Algeria was dire.
+41% of Algerians ages 15–24 were unemployed in 1990.
+Young Algerians were a main part of the GIA; it was able to "enlist young Algerians who felt overall excluded from mainstream society and the country’s political life", according to a study from the Centre for the Study of Violence and Reconciliation.

 Abdelhak Layada

 Leveilley was replaced in January 1993 by Abdelhak Layada, who declared his group independent of the FIS and MIA and not obedient to its orders.
 It adopted the radical Omar El-Eulmi as a spiritual guide, and Layada affirmed that "political pluralism is equivalent to sedition".
 He also believed jihad in Algeria was fard ayn, or an individual obligation of adult male Muslims.
 Layada threatened not just security forces but journalists ("grandsons of France") and the families of Algerian soldiers.
 From its inception on, the GIA called for and implemented the killing of anyone collaborating with or supporting the authorities, including government employees such as teachers and civil servants.

 Layada did not last long and was arrested in Morocco in May 1993.

-Besides the GIA, the other major branch of the Algerian resistance was the Islamic Armed Movement (MIA).
+Besides the GIA, the other major branch of the Algerian resistance was the MIA.
 It was led by the ex-soldier "General" Abdelkader Chebouti, and was "well-organized and structured and favored a long-term jihad" targeting the state and its representatives and based on a guerrilla campaign like that of the War of Independence.
 From prison, Ali Benhadj issued a fatwa giving the MIA his blessing.
-In March 2006, Abdelhak Layada was released from prison, amnesty measures provided for in the Charter for Peace and Reconciliation launched by the president, Abdelaziz Buteflika, even offering himself as a mediator to seek a truce between the government and the Salafist Group for Preaching and Combat.
+In March 2006, Abdelhak Layada was released from prison, amnesty measures provided for in the Charter for Peace and Reconciliation launched by the president, Abdelaziz Bouteflika, even offering himself as a mediator to seek a truce between the government and the Salafist Group for Preaching and Combat.